benjaminadk/benjaminadk/src/pages/posts/how-to-build-a-color-picker/index.md

 - Add inputs for other color formats
 - Add a parser that can accept a 3 or 6 digit _HEX_ code
 - Add an alpha bar to set the opacity of a color

+---

+## P.S.

+- Keep an eye on [my Color Picker Code Sandbox](https://codesandbox.io/s/color-picker-alpha-bar-ro198) as I will be adding features and refactoring code in the future.